htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   default.
   :jira:`1824`

+- The htcondor cli tool now print information about goodput for jobs.
+  :jira:`1982`

 - By default, the user event logs are no longer fsync'd by the schedd.
 This should improve the performance of the schedd, especially when the user's event logs are on non-solid state disks.
 There is a knob to revert to the old